awsdocs/aws-sdk-for-javascript-v3/doc_source/dynamodb-example-query-scan.md

 This code is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/dynamodb/src/libs/ddbClient.js)\.

 Create a Node\.js module with the file name `ddb_query.js`\.
 Be sure to configure the SDK as previously shown, including downloading the required clients and packages\.
-To access DynamoDB, create a `DynamoDB` client servicec object\.
+To access DynamoDB, create a `DynamoDB` client service object\.
 Create a JSON object containing the parameters needed to query the table, which in this example includes the table name, the `ExpressionAttributeValues` needed by the query, a `KeyConditionExpression` that uses those values to define which items the query returns, and the names of attribute values to return for each item\.
 Call the `QueryCommand` method of the DynamoDB service object\.

 The primary key for the table is composed of the following attributes:
 + `Season`